Tamaqua (Lenape chief): Role as negotiator after Pontiac's War

-Relations between the Lenape and British troops occupying the Ohio country quickly deteriorated, as colonial settlers quickly began to occupy Indian hunting grounds and the widespread sale of alcohol led to drunken brawls, theft and hostility.
-In response, the British government authorized Commander-in-Chief Sir Jeffrey Amherst and to enact a new, restrictive trade policy that banned the sale and trading of alcohol to Indians, and restricted such trade goods as muskets, powder, knives, tomahawks, razors--anything that could be used as weapons against British forces on the frontier.
-Lenape tensions were fueled by the 1763 Pontiac Rebellion, which unified the western Indian nations into action.
+Relations between the Lenape and British troops occupying the Ohio country quickly deteriorated, as colonial settlers quickly began to occupy native hunting grounds and the widespread sale of alcohol led to drunken brawls, theft and hostility.
+In response, the British government authorized Commander-in-Chief Sir Jeffrey Amherst and to enact a new, restrictive trade policy that banned the sale and trading of alcohol to natives, and restricted such trade goods as muskets, powder, knives, tomahawks, razors—anything that could be used as weapons against British forces on the frontier.
+Lenape tensions were fueled by the 1763 Pontiac Rebellion, which unified the western nations into action.
 While Tamaqua and Shingas opposed the attacks against British forts and settlements in the Ohio, they could not persuade Lenape warriors to refrain from fighting.
 Lenape warriors, together with other western tribes, joined Ottawa leader Pontiac and Seneca leader Guyasuta and took control of ten out of the thirteen British forts they attacked and were particularly active in sieges against Fort Ligonier and Fort Pitt.

 Following the defeat of combined Native American forces at the Battle of Bushy Run in August, 1763, Lenape warriors largely withdrew from the fighting.
 In November, 1764, Tamaqua and other leaders met with Colonel Bouquet at Fort Pitt.
 Tamaqua agreed to release over eighty captives held by the Lenape.
 Tamaqua told Bouquet he hoped the Lenape would "embrace Peace once more with their Brethren" and to "now think of nothing but hunting, to exchange their Skins and Furs with their brethren for Cloathing."

 Tamaqua was recognized as one of the three Lenape leaders, together with Netawatwees and Custaloga.
-After Bouquet’s military left the region in 1765, the three leaders called a western Lenape council meeting to discuss tribal concerns regarding a settlement with the British.
+After Bouquet's military left the region in 1765, the three leaders called a western Lenape council meeting to discuss tribal concerns regarding a settlement with the British.
 Recognizing that trade would be crucial in improving relations, Tamaqua worked hard to reopen trading posts and revive the fur trade which had been disrupted by the two previous wars.